-Studio Gang and SCAPE's Arkansas Arts Center is currently under construction in MacArthur Park, Little Rock.
+Studio Gang and SCAPE are working in collaboration with Polk Stanley Wilcox Architects on the Arkansas Arts Center currently under construction in MacArthur Park, Little Rock.
 The work is being realized through a public-private partnership, with a $31 million commitment from the City of Little Rock, funded through a hotel-tax revenue bond.
 The project will house the Arkansas Arts Center Foundation Collection, which includes 14,000 works of art from around the world.

 The project is managed by Arkansas construction companies Nabholz and Doyne along with Chicago-based Pepper Construction.
 Demolition and excavation on the site was completed earlier this year by Rogers & Dillon Demolition & Excavating.
 The original 1937 façade of the Museum of Fine Arts has been revealed as the new north entrance, and restoration work on the limestone façade will begin this fall.
 The concrete blossom roofline – a key element of the building’s architecture – will create a connective axis through the building.
 To date, 2,700 cubic yards of concrete have been poured for the building – much of it provided by Little Rock-based Bass Commercial Concrete.